Liberal Wars: Rebellion

 In June 1833, the Liberals, still encircled at Porto, sent to the Algarve a force commanded by the Duke of Terceira supported by a naval squadron commanded by Charles Napier, using the alias 'Carlos de Ponza'.
 The Duke of Terceira landed at Faro and marched north through the Alentejo to capture Lisbon on July 24.
 Meanwhile, Napier's squadron encountered the absolutists' fleet near Cape Saint Vincent (Cabo São Vicente) and decisively defeated it at the fourth Battle of Cape St. Vincent.
 The Liberals were able to occupy Lisbon, where Pedro moved from Porto and repulsed a Miguelite siege.
 A stalemate of nine months ensued.
-Spain changed sides and started to support the liberals.
+Following the death of Ferdinand VII Spain changed sides and started to support the liberals.
 Towards the end of 1833, Maria da Glória was proclaimed queen, and Pedro was made regent.
-His first act was to confiscate the property of all who had served under king Miguel.
+His first act was to confiscate the property of all who had served under King Miguel.
 He also suppressed all religious houses and confiscated their property, an act that suspended friendly relations with Rome for nearly eight years, until mid-1841.
 The absolutists controlled the rural areas, where they were supported by the aristocracy, and by a peasantry that was galvanized by the Church.
 The Liberals occupied Portugal's major cities, Lisbon and Porto, where they commanded a sizable following among the middle classes.
 Operations against the Miguelites began again in earnest in early 1834, a year marked by the end of Spanish support which had changed sides to the liberals in 1833.
 Meanwhile, the Liberal army had suffered a sound defeat at Alcácer do Sal, which proved that, despite the Duke of Terceira's recent march from Faro to Lisbon, the south was still loyal to the Miguelites.
-In the southernmost region of Continental Portugal, the region of Algarve, a man known as Remexido, hidden in the mountainous terrain around São Marcos da Serra, became a legend as a guerrilla loyal to the legistimist, antiliberal Miguelites until well after the end of the Liberal Wars.
+In the southernmost region of Continental Portugal, the region of Algarve, a man known as Remexido, hidden in the mountainous terrain around São Marcos da Serra, became a legend as a guerrilla loyal to the legitimist, antiliberal Miguelites until well after the end of the Liberal Wars.

 Peace

 The Battle of Asseiceira, fought on May 16, 1834, was the last and decisive engagement of the Portuguese Civil War.
 The Miguelist army was still formidable (about 18,000 men), but on May 26, 1834, at Evoramonte, to end the bloodbath in the country after six years of civil war a peace was declared under a concession by which Miguel formally renounced all claims to the throne of Portugal, was guaranteed an annual pension, and was definitively exiled.
 Pedro restored the Constitutional Charter, but he died September 24, 1834.
+In truth this was the official peace as Miguellist groups were still in action until the 1840s.

 Maria da Glória resumed her interrupted reign as Maria II of Portugal.